Alberta Mountain forests

 - Kootenay Plains Ecological Reserve - southwestern Alberta - 32.04 km2

-Expansion of road systems and recreational activities pose a major threat.
-A recent review of Banff National Park has recommended major changes to recreational and town site development in the park which would redress some of the habitat loss in this ecoregion over the long term.
-These recommendations have generally been accepted by the federal government.
-Attempts are also underway to begin adding structural elements to the trans-Canada highway, which passes through Banff National Park, to lower wildlife-auto collisions, although the highway is also under going a major expansion.
-New coal mining adjacent to Jasper National Park is a threat to the integrity of this protected area.
+Expansion of road systems and recreational activities pose a major ongoing threat.
+An earlier review of Banff National Park recommended major changes to recreational and town site development in the park, which would mitigate some habitat loss in this ecoregion over the long term.
+These recommendations have generally been accepted by the Canadian federal government.
+Attempts are also underway to begin adding structural elements to the trans-Canada highway, which passes through Banff National Park, to reduce wildlife-auto collisions, although the highway is also undergoing a major expansion.
+Coal mining adjacent to Jasper National Park is a potential threat to the integrity of this protected area.

 - No net increase in town site size in the major protected areas.